busterbenson/buster-wiki/content/tree/weeknotes.md

 *I have at least 3 blurbs to put on gallies.*

+- 👍 Yes!
+I got three blurbs, and they're all great and better than I was expecting.
+I can't tell you how much gratitude I have for the people I've been reaching out to and asking for time and attention that I can never really pay back.
+I'm definitely going to make myself available to provide blurbs for other up-and-coming authors if that kind of thing is ever asked of me.

 *I spend at least 8 hours on V2 of {{< link_to project="750 Words" >}} (Continued 3x).*

+- 👍 Yes!
+I ended up spending much more time than this just trying to get signup and login flows to work.
+It's a bit of a pain in the butt, but it always is.
+I haven't returned to it since my week of camping though, and I'm a bit afraid of trying to remember exactly how it all works.
+But if I go through this a couple more times and things move more slowly than I was hoping, the benefit will be a simple and clean signup and login flow... which always ends up being a significant percentage of support tickets, so best to get it right.

 *I maintain an average of at least 7 hours of sleep per night.*

+- 👎 Nope.
+I'm back down in the 6 hours range.
+I did get good amounts of sleep while camping, but that didn't translate back into our regular sleeping schedules.

 *I exercise at least 2 hours this week.*

+- 👎 I fell off the exercise wagon this week due to irregular summer schedules.
+Hoping to find the groove again soon.

 ### 07.01.2019: Week of the Fish 🐠 {#week-07-01-2019}